tarkanyil/WebDev-Practice-Frontend-ComingSoon/README.md

 In this challenge I recreated desktop and mobile version of the coming soon page of a fashion company, based on designs and media input provided.

-Challenge provided by www.frontendmentor.com, I'm very grateful to them.
+This newbie-level challenge provided by www.frontendmentor.io, I'm very grateful to them.
 Their content is very helpful in providing practice options for up and coming developers.